Fyli

-Fyli (Φυλή, /el/), formerly known as Chasia (Χασιά), is a town and a municipality in the northwestern part of Attica, Greece.
+Fyli (Φυλή, /el/), before 1915: Χασιά, Chasia) is a town and a municipality in the northwestern part of Attica, Greece.
 It lies in the northeastern corner of the West Attica regional unit, and is a suburb of Athens.
 The seat of the municipality is the town Ano Liosia.
 Within bounds of the town is the ancient Athenian fortress of Phyle.

 Municipality

 The municipality Fyli was formed at the 2011 local government reform by the merger of the following 3 former municipalities, that became municipal units: